clburlison/clburlison.com/about/about.md

 Code license located [here](/docs/license.txt).

 ###Personal Life
-Besides work, I am currently a part time student attending the University of Arlington, major is Information Systems.
-In my free time I enjoy playing video games and if you could not guess it from the site favicon I really enjoy running/being active.
+Besides work, I am currently a student attending the University of Texas at Arlington with a major in Information Systems.
+In my free time I enjoy playing video games and if you could not guess it from the site favicon I really enjoy running.

 ###My list
 This is a simple list I use to keep up with my goals.
 I host it on this site to share and hopefully give others motivation to reach for their goals.
 It also helps keep me held responsible since everyone in the world can see.
 To see my current list click [here](/about/my-list/).